sektioneins/suhosin7/README.md

 # suhosin7

-WARNING: THIS IS ONLY A PARTIAL PORT AND THEREFORE HORRIBLY BROKEN DO NOT ATTEMPT TO RUN...
-EVEN ON A TEST SYSTEM
+**WARNING: THIS SOFTWARE IS PRE-ALPHA SOFTWARE.
+DO NOT ATTEMPT TO RUN IN PRODUCTION**

-PHP7 is different from PHP5 under the hood, in particular string handling, so that features will have to be added and tested one by one.

 ## Reporting issues